Who is Avellina?

 Profile

-Avellina Balestri is a Catholic author, editor, speaker, narrator, songwriter, musician, and historian based in the scenic Pennsylvania-Maryland (Penn-Mar) borderlands, nearby the Gettysburg Battlefield and the National Shrine of Saint Elizabeth Ann Seton.
+Avellina Balestri is a Catholic author, editor, speaker, musician, and historian based in the scenic Pennsylvania-Maryland (Penn-Mar) borderlands, nearby the Gettysburg Battlefield and the National Shrine of Saint Elizabeth Ann Seton.
 Her Italian-American heritage is in synergy with her passion for spirituality and the arts.

 Written Works

-Avellina is the Editor-in-Chief of Fellowship & Fairydust, a literary magazine dedicated to inspiring faith and creativity and exploring the arts through a spiritual lens.
-Under its auspices, she has hosted two interfaith conferences at Oxford University and at Cambridge University respectively.
-As an orator, she represented the state of Maryland at The Sons of the American Revolution National Orations Contest in Greenville, South Carolina.
-She has been a speaker at Theology on Tap events in Pennsylvania and been interviewed on over twenty podcast and YouTube channels.
-As a singer/songwriter, Avellina was a finalist in her community talent show, Hanover Has Talent, and has performed with the Celtic band Across the Pond.
+Avellina is the Editor-in-Chief of Fellowship & Fairydust, a literary magazine inspiring faith and creativity & exploring the arts through a spiritual lens.
+Under its auspices, she organized and participated in two interfaith conferences at Oxford and Cambridge Universities.
+As a speaker, she represented her native state of Maryland at The Sons of the American Revolution National Orations Contest in Greenville, South Carolina.
+She has given presentations at Theology on Tap events and been interviewed on over a dozen YouTube channels and podcasts about faith, literature, and history.

 Influences